yandex-cloud/docs/en/resource-manager/operations/cloud/notify.md

-# Cloud incident notifications
+# Getting notifications from services in a cloud

-By default, all cloud owners (users with the `resource-manager.clouds.owner` role) are notified of incidents in the cloud.
+By default, cloud owners (all users with the `resource-manager.clouds.owner` role) get notifications in the cloud.

-If you want users to get incident notifications, add them to the list of notification recipients:
+If you want users to get notifications from services, add them to the list of subscribers to notifications:

 {% list tabs %}

 - Management console

-   1. Go to the [Incident notifications]({{ link-cloud-notifications }}) page for the selected cloud.{% if product == "yandex-cloud" %} If necessary, [switch to another cloud](switch-cloud.md).{% endif %}
+   1. Open the [Service notifications]({{ link-cloud-notifications }}) page for the selected cloud.{% if product == "yandex-cloud" %} If necessary, [switch to another cloud](switch-cloud.md).{% endif %}
    1. Click **Add**.
-   1. Select the user you want to notify of incidents and click **Add**.
+   1. Select the user you want to subscribe to notifications and click **Add**.

       {% note info %}